jareddonovan/creative-coding/docs/tutorials/tut01/index.md

 ---

 <p class="lead">
+  Note: There are no in-person tutorials in week 1.
+This is an online activity to familiarize yourself with p5js.
 The aim of this tutorial is to get you familiar with the p5js library.
 You will also write your first programming 'sketch' with p5js.
 </p>

 ## P5js helps you do creative coding in JavaScript